-Vintage Camera collection – Petri MF1
+Vintage Camera collection – Petri MF-1

 Being an avid photographer I have owned a number of cameras over the last 40 or so years, many of which I no longer own.
 It’s a matter of regret now that I didn’t keep some of these cameras, although realistically I probably wouldn’t actually shoot any film on them even if I still owned them.
+Still, one of the first cameras I ever bought is the subject of this post – the Petri MF-1.

 The first SLR I owned was a Zenit B which was passed to me by my Father when I was about 14.
 It was a clunky Russian made camera, quite heavy and slow but it was a step up from the 35mm Boots Beirette which I had before that.
 The Zenit lasted me for a few years until I eventually got the first camera which I actually bought with my own money.
-This was a Petri MF-1 which I used for a while until I started work and I could afford to by something better.
+This was the Petri MF-1 which I used for a while until I started work and I could afford to by something better.
 At that time I gave the Petri to my Sister and thought no more about it until a couple of years ago when I discovered that she had given it to my Father, who had kept it and reunited me with it !

 The Petri MF-1 is a 35mm film camera manufactured sometime in the 1970’s.
 My example has a 45mm F2.8 lens which attaches to the Body with the standard 42mm screw thread.
 The minimum aperture on the lens is F16.